-As a result of the Presidential election, there has been a lot of talk about health care.
+Over the last few weeks, there has been a lot of talk about health care.
 What remains constant and true is that it is important to continue to protect the health and financial future of you and your family.
 Broken bones, disease and other chronic conditions can happen at any time.
 Most are treatable and in some cases preventable if you have access to care and health insurance.
-Make sure you renew so that you are covered for 2017.
+Make sure you are covered for 2017!

-If your insurance company is not offering the same plan, your household income or size has changed, or you simply want to change plans for 2017, we recommend that you use our Quick Cost & Plan Finder tool to browse your options for the best plan to meet your current health and financial needs.
+If your insurance company did not offer the same plan and/or your household income or size has changed, we recommend that you use our Quick Cost & Plan Finder tool to browse your options for the best plan to meet your current health and financial needs.
 With this tool, you can check which plans include your preferred doctors, medications and hospitals/facilities.
 You can also get an idea of your total out-of-pocket costs.
-Note that if you select a plan that doesn’t include your preferred doctor or hospital “in-network,” it could cost you more to use them.
+Note: If you select a plan that doesn’t include your preferred doctor or hospital “in-network,” it could cost you more to use them.
 Did your premiums go up?
 You may have some options to save money.

 Did your income change?

 If you received a tax credit last year and your income has changed, you should get a new tax credit estimate before browsing new plans.
 Use the Quick Cost & Plan Finder tool to get a sense of your savings prior to browsing plans.
 If you did not receive financial assistance last year, check to see if you now qualify.

 Coloradans may be eligible for financial assistance depending on their income and household size.
 In 2016, our customer saved an average of $294 per month on monthly health insurance costs.

 If your premiums went up from last year, there are steps you can take to lower your costs.